 Figure 2.
 Left: An illustrative diagram of the pulse selection criteria for selecting a high-purity and unbiased sample of single photoelectrons.
-The digitized ATWD waveform is shown in blue.
+The digitized ATWD waveform is shown in blue and the baseline is shown as a solid red line.
 The pulse of interest is identified with a yellow star.
 This example waveform was triggered by a small pulse at 25 ns (recall that the delay board allows us to examine the waveform just prior to the trigger pulse), followed by a potential late pulse at 70 ns.
 At 400 ns, we see a pulse in the region susceptible to afterpulses.
 Waveform voltage checks are illustrated with arrows, and various time windows described in the text are drawn with semi-opaque regions.
 The POI is reported to have a charge of 1.02 PE, given by WaveDeform, and would pass the pulse selection criteria.
 Right: The collected charges from string 1, optical module 1 (DOM 1,1), from the MinBias dataset collected from IC86.2011 to IC86.2016 that pass the pulse selection.
-The discriminator threshold at 0.25 PE is represented as a dotted black vertical line.
-For visual purposes, a vertical dashed red line is also included at 0.15 PE.
+For visual purposes, the red dashed line and black dotted line indicate 0.15 PE and 0.25 PE respectively.
+From this, one can see that the pulse selection access charges below the discriminator threshold of 0.23 PE.
+The fall off in charge around 0.13 PE is due to the software defined threshold from WaveDeform.